TeamLeadSoftwareArchitectPM/VELA/README.md

 # VELA
-Android app and Server of  Women's Health Calendar
+Android app and Backend in Microserver architecture of  Women's Health Calendar